anitastamenkovic/Course-Goals-App-with-React/README.md

 ## Instructions

-Use npm install for nstall all dependencies
+Use npm install (install all dependencies)